BenTheNavigator/RoboRallyPISU/README.md

 - Start the program by running StartRoboRally in: src/main/java/dk/dtu/compute/se/pisd/roborally/StartRoboRally

-- If the application is to big or small for your screen, you can adjust its size, by changing the following code numbers, in the following path: src/main/java/dk/compute/se/pisd/roborally/view/Spaceview
+- If the application is too big or small for your screen, you can adjust its size, by changing the following code numbers, in the following path: src/main/java/dk/compute/se/pisd/roborally/view/Spaceview
    - final public static int SPACE_HEIGHT = 40; // 60; // 75; line 52
    - final public static int SPACE_WIDTH = 40;  // 60; // 75; line 53